input-output-hk/cardano-docs.iohk.io/_docs/cardano/updating.md

 ### Proposal Accumulation and Application

-We store proposals in mempool or gather those from the blockchain in order to figure out which proposal is adopted and whether or not current node has to participate in voting.
-No matter whether a change in proposal state comes from the network / mempool, or from loading blockchain, it's stored in `PollModifier` data structure and applied appropriately.
+Proposals are stored in mempool or gathered from the blockchain in order to figure out which proposal is adopted, and whether or not the current node has to participate in voting.
+No matter whether a change in proposal state comes from the network / mempool, or from loading blockchain, it is stored in the `PollModifier` data structure and applied appropriately.

 ### Core Types